Neurips2022-anonymous-submission/Neurips2022-APT/README.md

 ### 2.Evaluating

-**2.1 Evaluate without Fine-tuning on all downstream datasets in the background:**
+**2.1 Evaluate without fine-tuning on all downstream datasets in the background:**

 ```
 nohup bash evaluate.sh <load path> <gpu> > <log file> 2>&1 &